Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: Results and discussion

-Finally, we investigate the energy dispersion and they are angular dependent for the case of literally polarized light.
-As we are now aware, we cannot limit our consideration to the first order of the perturbation expansion, and the second-order corrections are needed.
+Finally, we investigate the energy dispersion, which is angular-dependent for the case of linearly polarized light.
+As we are now aware, we cannot limit our consideration to the first-order perturbation expansion; second-order corrections are needed.
 It is important to mention that the allowable intensity of light in the off-resonance regime could create electron light coupling parameter $K_\omega \backsim 5.0 \, k_{(0)}$.
 However, an accurate application of the perturbation theory requires the electron-light coupling to be a small parameter.
-Therefore, we limit our consideration with $K_\omega \leq 1.0 k_{(0)}$.
-The obtained energy depressions are presented in Fig.~\ref{FIG:9} and we see that a linearly polarized dressing field results in the substantial energy bandgap.
+Therefore, we limit our consideration to $K_\omega \leq 1.0 k_{(0)}$.
+The obtained energy depressions are presented in Figs.~\ref{FIG:9} and \ref{FIG:10}, and we see that a linearly polarized dressing field results in a substantial energy bandgap.
 This has not been the case for Dirac cone materials.
 Also, the angular dependence of the energy spectrum is modified only in one direction (perpendicular to the light polarization direction $\theta_0 = 0.0$).
-We also noticed that the lower branch becomes nearly dispersionless along the $x-$axis and the change of the energy is rather small for the large range of the wave vectors.
-Thus, we obtain the picture of the irradiation modified energy dispersions which are absolutely different from that in graphene.
-The only feature which they have in common is the change of the group velocities in the direction perpendicular to the light polarization.
+We also noticed that the lower branch becomes nearly dispersionless along the $x-$axis, and the change of the energy is rather small for the large range of the wave vectors.
+Thus, we obtain the picture of the irradiation-modified energy dispersions, which are absolutely different from those in graphene.
+The only feature they have in common is a change in the group velocities in the direction perpendicular to the light polarization.